Censkh/Needle/README.md

 ### Use case with React & MobX

+You can run an example app located in `examples/react-mobx`.
+Run `npm start` and navigate to localhost:1234 to view it.

+---

 When managing state in React.js a lot of the time you want a reference to a global store.
 When using the very useful library [MobX](https://github.com/mobxjs/mobx) they provide a very unopinionated way to handle the passing of stateful objects.
 Here is where needle becomes useful!

 1. Create a store class that will store state: